-At least we have doughnuts.
-I know, I know… sugar is not really a substitute for sleep.
-But sometimes it’s necessary.
+At least we have doughnuts (and coffee cake cupcakes!).
+I know, I know... sugar is not really a substitute for sleep.
+But sometimes it's necessary.
 Sugar and caffeine make waking up just a little bit easier.
-And considering these have fresh fruit in them and are being called “coffee cake,” they were basically made to get you out of bed in the morning.
+And considering these have fresh fruit in them and are being called "coffee cake doughnuts," they were basically made to get you out of bed in the morning.
 I love a good apple cider doughnut, but I reallyyy wanted to have real apples in these doughnuts, so I diced one up and added it to the batter that already contained apple cider and buttermilk.
 Then I sprinkled on a crumb topping and a little bit of vanilla glaze.
-Happy fall y’all!
+Happy fall y'all!

 This is probably just nature's way of saying, "sorry for what I'm about to do..." because if the Farmers' Almanac is to be trusted, this winter is going to be a doozy.
 Allegedly, last winter was a little break for us, but now we might have a winter similar to that of early 2015 (which if you're in New England was basically the snowiest, coldest, most miserable winter ever).
 Yay.

 Like I said, at least we have doughnuts.
+Apple coffee cake doughnuts.
 Always.
 To have and to hold us when times are tough.
 And cold.

-But really, I was a little bit nervous about whether or not the apple cider and buttermilk would react oddly together, but I loved everything about this from the consistency to the flavor.
+Really, I was a little bit nervous about whether or not the apple cider and buttermilk would react oddly together, but I loved everything about these from the consistency to the flavor.
 I reduced the apple cider by half to thicken it a bit and added it into the batter at the same point I added in the buttermilk.